kalamuna/kstat-kss-builder/README.md

 ## Development

-kstat-kss-builder was built using sass, grunt for sass compilation, and bower for browser facing dependencies.
+kstat-kss-builder was built using sass, grunt for sass compilation.

 ### Commands
 ```